-But how do you you grieve for a country?
+But how do you grieve for a country?

 A country that chose to vote for twelve candidates who has nothing to offer?

-How can you grieve for a country who has failed to redeem itself time and time again?
+How can you grieve for a country that has failed to redeem itself time and time again?

-You see, you can only understand the situation of our country as long as you look back and understand its history.
+You see, you can only understand the situation of our country as long as you look back and appreciate its history.

-But oftentimes even that I find doubtful, that it would even effect change in society.
+But often even that I find doubtful that it would even effect change in society.

-Because even history is not appreciated by my people except for cases where long weekends and holidays are concerned.
+Because my people do not appreciate even history except for cases where long weekends and holidays are concerned.

-For if history is even remotely important, then we wouldn’t find ourselves in this situation we are now.
+For if history is even remotely necessary, then we wouldn’t find ourselves in this situation we are in now.